There are two categories of blacks: carbon-based, and iron oxide-based.

 Opaque, fast-drying, slightly warm but most neutral of the common blacks, with high drying agency, and really high tinting strength (best among its colour).
 Leanest of the blacks.

-Named after a 18th century company (named after the god of war); now synonymous for synthetic iron oxide pigments (compare e.g. mars red).
+Named after a 18th century company (named after the Greek god of war); now synonymous for synthetic iron oxide pigments (compare e.g. mars red).

 All aforementioned pigments have excellent light-fastness.